 I. STATEMENT.
 The college has developed an Emergency Action Plan in compliance with the National Incident Management System (NIMS).
 Within the Emergency Action Plan, each campus/center will identify and establish protocols and essential personnel to prevent, protect against, mitigate, respond to, and recover from incidents and ensure college safety.
-The Emergency Action Plan that will contain the following minimum requirements: recurring practices on evacuation drills, lockdown drills, training methods, exercises, and checks of emergency Action Plan will be reviewed bi-annually to ensure adequacy of content.
+The Emergency Action Plan that will contain the following minimum requirements: recurring practices on evacuation drills, lockdown drills, training methods, exercises, and checks of emergency equipment (communications, fire, generators, etc.).
+The Emergency Action Plan will be reviewed bi-annually to ensure adequacy of content.